tsdev/spinw/docs/pages/swplot/swplot.polyhedron.md

 ### Input Arguments

-% `vertices`
+`vertices`
-:      Matrix with dimensions [3 nObject nPoint], where nObject is
+: Matrix with dimensions [3 nObject nPoint], where nObject is the number of polyhedra to draw, nPoint is the number of vertices per polyhedron.

-% `the`
-:er of polyhedra to draw, nPoint is the number of

-% `vertices`
-: per polyhedron.

 ### See Also